KHEngineering/RoboRio/faq/roborio.md

 ---

-##What do the LEDs on the Rio mean?
+##What do the LEDs on the RIO mean?

 * Power
-  - Green = Rio input voltage is acceptable
+  - Green = RIO input voltage is acceptable
-  - Orange = Rio input voltage is unacceptable
+  - Orange = RIO input voltage is unacceptable
-  - Off = Rio is not powered or voltage is less than 4V
+  - Off = RIO is not powered or voltage is less than 4V

 * Mode
   - Solid Green = Robot in Teleop Mode